webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 Will prevent any content from the domains listed in [Steven Black's Unified Hosts file](https://github.com/StevenBlack/hosts) (ads & malware) from being captured by the crawler.

+### User Agent

+Sets the browser's user agent in outgoing requests to the specified value.
+If left blank, the crawler will use the browser's default user agent.

 ### Language

 Sets the browser's language setting.
 Useful for crawling websites that detect the browser's language setting and serve content accordingly.